Thomas Richardson II of Westmill

 Thomas Richardson II of Westmill was born in St. Albans Abbey in Westmill.
 His wife was Mary Margaret Champney and together they had at least one child.

-They could have had more children, and likely did but so far I’ve haven’t been able to find any information other than about their son Thomas Richardson of Standon.
+They could have had more children and likely did, but so far, I haven’t been able to find any information other than about their son, Thomas Richardson of Standon.

-His date of death on March 4, 1630, in Westmill comes from the Find a Grave listing.
-This, however, lists his wife as Mary Margaret Silverside which in fact is his mother.
+His date of death on March 4, 1630, in Westmill, comes from the Find a Grave listing.
+This, however, lists his wife as Mary Margaret Silverside, who, in fact, is his mother.

 We have a record called the Millennium File that tells us Thomas Richardson was born in 1523 in Westmill.
-He died in March of 1630 in Westmill and that his wife was Margaret Silverside.
-Thier child was Thomas Richardson.
+He died in March of 1630 in Westmill, and his wife was Margaret Silverside.
+Their child was Thomas Richardson.

 • I then named his son Thomas Richardson II of Westmill.